mariopineda/drpineda.ca/resources/spaghettiearthquake/index.md

 <p>Taking on any of the roles does not mean that you will do all the work.
 It means that you are in charge of that particular responsibility and can assign and delegate subtasks to other team members.
 For example, one of the responsibilities of the Technology Director is to manage the Internet Research.
 This means that the Technology Director has the authority to assign specific tasks of the online research to the other team members.
 It is the responsibility of the other team members to follow the directions of of the Technology Director and report back to him or her. </p>

-<p>Each team will get four tags with the role titles.
-When working on the project in-class each team member is required to wear the tag indicating their respective role.</p>

 <h2>Internet Research</h2>
 <p>Your team will be using the Internet to research information that could assist you in your project.
 You should try to find websites that provide information on building structures that are able to withstand earthquakes or other natural disasters.
 Search for ideas that will help you engineer and design your structure.</p>

 <h2>Architectual drawing</h2>
 <p>Once you have researched about building safe structures it is time to draw up your blue print for the sky scraper.
 All group members will create a sketch using standard size 8½ by 11 inch graph paper.
 Your design should be strong yet flexible.
 Your actual structure must closely match your original blue print.
 Only minor changes will be allowed.
 Use your internet research in your design.
 Your team will present their sketches to each other, discuss each proposed designs benefits and disadvantages and vote on the sketch they want to use for their sky scraper.
-A large scale sketch will be created by your architect using the blue print paper.
-You will only receive the blue print paper after you have created a rough draft of your sketch. </p>
+A large scale sketch will be created by your architect using the blue print paper (11 x 16 paper). </p>

 <h2>Building permit application</h2>
 <p>Once your architectual drawings are complete your team has to apply for a building permit buy submitting the drawings and a written building permit report to the City's Chief Engineer (your teacher).
 Your architectual drawings have to be meticulously drawn (using a straight edge/ruler), to scale (the scale must be indicated), all measurements must be included, all details have to labelled and explained.
 The drawing must be easy to understand yet highly detailed.
 Your building permit report has to list all the features of the building, explain their functions and include a cost estimate using a table listing all the materials you will need and their cost.
 Links to relevant internet sites supporting the proposed design has to be included.</p>